 Also on the menu was a “lechero”.
 A coffee style from Veracruz.
 The waiter brings your black coffee and adds it to a tall glass.
 He then holds a kettle with steamed milk high above the glass and pours it into the coffee.
 The action of pouring the steamed milk into the coffee causes a frothy mixture.
 It was perfect!

-If you are looking for something a little quicker and on the go, try Big Sur Coffee.
+Big Sur Coffee If you are looking for something a little quicker and on the go, this hits the spot.
 I liked them right away, before I even tasted the coffee, mostly because of the colorful street art outside and inside the shop.
 The coffee and the service was as good as I had hoped.
 More than just coffee, they serve sweets, pastries, muffins, sandwiches and beer.